 Setting Up the Admin Account

 The next stage involves creating your phpBB admin account.
-A strong password for this account is vital for recovery and overall security.
+Importantly, a strong password for this account is vital for recovery and overall security.

 Configuring Database Details

 After establishing your admin account, you’ll be prompted to provide database details.
-Maintain the default ‘MySQL with MySQLi Extension’ and enter ‘localhost’ unless your database resides on a different server.
+Typically, maintain the default ‘MySQL with MySQLi Extension’ and enter ‘localhost’ unless your database resides on a different server.
 In that case, input the server IP and port (if it’s not the default).

 Our tutorial utilizes a database named ‘phpbb’, with ‘phpbbuser’ as the user granted access (alongside root) to the phpBB database.
 Retain the default prefix’ phpbb_’, unless you plan on hosting multiple forums, in which case, altering the prefix can help differentiate them.